r7uaz0n/jekyll-now/_posts/2017-4-29-day-twenty-two.md

 ## Useful links to save for later:

-[xebra.js](https://cycling74.github.io/xebra.js/) - hope to explore this as I get more familiar with Javascript syntax
+[xebra.js](https://cycling74.github.io/xebra.js/) - hope to explore this as I get more familiar with Javascript syntax.
+Good practice using websockets also.

 ## My next goals: